Decimal

 The decimal numeral system (also called the base-ten positional numeral system and denary /diːnəri/ or decanary) is the standard system for denoting integer and non-integer numbers.
-It is the extension to non-integer numbers of the Hindu–Arabic numeral system.
+It is the extension to non-integer numbers (decimal fractions) of the Hindu–Arabic numeral system.
 The way of denoting numbers in the decimal system is often referred to as decimal notation.